MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ![Screenshot of View AAGUID for passkey.](media/howto-authentication-passwordless-deployment/security-key-aaguid-details.png)

-## Provision FIDO2 security keys using Microsoft Graph API
+## Provision FIDO2 security keys using Microsoft Graph API (preview)

 Currently in preview, administrators can use Microsoft Graph API to provision FIDO2 security keys on behalf of users.
 Provisioning requires the [Authentication Administrator role](/entra/identity/role-based-access-control/permissions-reference#authentication-administrator) or a client application with UserAuthenticationMethod.ReadWrite.All permission.
 The provisioning improvements include: